-That also means you can play chords in any key.
-So if you come across a song with an F or Bm chord, you can play it using barre chords!
+So if you encounter a song with an F or Bm chord, you can play it using barre chords!
 Need to play chords with exotic names like Bb7, C# or Abm7?
 You can play them with barre chords!

 The catch?
-These chords can take some practice to master.
+Barre chords can take some practice to master.
 It all comes down to two things:

 - Proper technique

 Most people have quite a bit of trouble getting their barre chords right.
 Ask other guitarists and they’ll often tell you ‘just practice more’, which isn’t all that helpful.
-Yes, barre chords do require practice, but there are a couple of technical tips that can make playing them easier and will help you jump this hurdle.
+Yes, barre chords do require practice, but there are a couple of technical tips that will make playing them easier and will help you jump this hurdle.

 Just a preview of some of the technique tips in this guide!

 Once you jump the technical hurdle, it's time to learn the most important barre chord shapes and how to move them around the neck (section 4).
 You might also want to know about the alternative to barre chords: Hendrix-style 'Thumb' Chords (section 5).
 Lastly, I'll tell you about my course Guitar Chord Bootcamp, which helps you learn to play the most important chord types in any key you like (conclusion).